-The bond amount previously recommended by Council has been informed by the recommendation of Council's former Mining Liaison Officer and is a 50% increase to the bond amount required by the developments existing consent.
+The bond amount previously recommended by Council has been informed by the recommendation of Council's former Mining Liaison Officer.
 The recommended bond amount was re-adjusted when the matter was re-reported to the 11 September 2019 Development Assessment Committee Meeting to link the bond amount to CPI increases to be indexed every 5 years.